JAN — Real FASENRA user and genuine patient story.*

 FIND AN ASTHMA SPECIALIST NEAR YOU

 A simple blood test measures your eosinophils.
-If you’ve had a routine blood test recently, ask your doctor what your eosinophil number is.
+If you’ve had a routine blood test recently, ask your doctor what your blood eosinophil number is.

 Do not use to treat sudden breathing problems.